himkt/cpc1.0/README.md

 make  # run experiments
 ```

-# 4. Usage of scripts
+# 4. Use of scripts

-We recommend to launch bash on Docker by `docker run --rm cookpad/cpc1.0 -it bash` and run each command described below.
+We recommend launching bash on Docker using `docker run --rm cookpad/cpc1.0 -it bash` and running each command described below.

 ## 4.1 Corpus statistics

 `poetry run python bin/summary.py`

-## 4.2 Splitting dataset
+## 4.2 Split the datase

-`make split` divides our corpus into 400 recipes for a training set, 50 recipes for a validation set,
+`make split` divides the corpus into 400 recipes for the training set, 50 recipes for the validation set,
-and 50 recipes for a test set.
+and 50 recipes for the test set.

 ## 4.3 Morphological analysis

 ```
-make mecab  # for morphological analysis make mecab-learn  # training a model make macab-test-gen  # for evaluation make mecab-eval  # for evaluation
+make mecab  # for morphological analysis make mecab-learn  # for training a model make macab-test-gen  # for evaluation make mecab-eval  # for evaluation
 ```